munificent/craftinginterpreters/book/hash-tables.md

 string.
 Otherwise, we fall through, allocate a new string, and store it in the string table.

-Taking ownership of a string is a little different:
+Taking ownership of a string is a little different.

 ^code take-string-intern (1 before, 1 after)